Dosage Form: tablet

 Metaxalone tablets may impair mental and/or physical abilities required for performance of hazardous tasks, such as operating machinery or driving a motor vehicle, especially when used with alcohol or other CNS depressants.

-The sedative effects of Metaxalone tablets and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, trycyclic antidepressants) may be additive.
-Therefore, caution should be exercised with patients who take more than one of these CNS depressants simultaneoulsy.
+The sedative effects of Metaxalone tablets and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, trycyclic antidepressants (TCAs)) may be additive.
+Exercise caution with patients who take more than one of these CNS depressants simultaneously.
+Follow patients closely for signs and symptoms of respiratory depression and sedation (see WARNINGS).

 Carcinogenesis, Mutagenesis, Impairment of Fertility